lo-ise/antarctic-seaice-extent/README.md

 arcpy.env.overwriteOutput = True

 ```
-Note that `path-to-working-directory` should be replaced with the actual path you the working directory that was created in step number 1, ie. `c:/working-dir/` or something similar.
+Note that `path-to-working-directory` should be replaced with the actual path of your working directory that was created in step number 1, ie. `c:/working-dir/` or something similar.

 The above commands are simply setting the processing environment for the operations that will be conducted.

 `arcpy.env.workspace` is the default workspace that all outputs will be saved to.
 The `arcpy.env.scratchWorkspace` is for all the temporary files that ArcGIS might create during the processing.

-`arcpy.env.outputCoordinateSystem` simply ensures that all outputs will be converted to an equal area projection,South Polar Lambert Azimuthal Equal Area.
+`arcpy.env.outputCoordinateSystem` simply ensures that all outputs will be converted to an equal area projection,i South Polar Lambert Azimuthal Equal Area.
 We will be calucating areas, so it is important to ensure we calculate on an equal area projection.

 Finally, `arcpy.env.overwriteOutput = True` prevents the annoyance of having to delete outputs from the database before repeats of the same process are completed.